cedricmoorejr/forcys/README.md

 # fORCYS
 fORCYS is a simple desktop application designed to manage wood pellet inventory.
 The application is built on top of a SQL database and is used for plant managers to update the inventory on hand.
 End users, such as those with corporate functions can also run reports from the application.
+Please note that the code has been heavily modified to exclude sensitive information.

 # Splash